Wyyyb/CriticCoT/math-evaluation-harness/prompts/cot/math_ins.md

 So the final answer is $\boxed{6z^5+15z^4-22z^3-8z^2+17z-6}$.

-Now solve the following mathematics problems step by step, following the above examples.
-Analyze the problem first, then derive the answer through clear reasoning.
+Now solve the following problem: